CLOSE X

 Enjoy Opera at Teatro alla Scala

-From the Galleria, you’re only a short walk from the Teatro alla Scala, one of most prestigious opera houses in the world.
+From the Galleria, you’re only a short walk from the Teatro alla Scala, one of the most prestigious opera houses in the world.
 The beautiful 18th-century Neoclassical theater also has one of the most significant stages in Europe.

 Santa Maria delle Grazie, the convent of The Last Supper